tipi-build/docs/07-running-tests.md

 tipi .
 ```

-_Note:_ any newline or CR+LF character in the file content will be replaced by a _single white space_ from the file content, so you may specify the passed parameters on distinct lines
+_Note:_ any newline `\n` or `CR+LF` characters in the file content will be replaced by a _single white space_ from the file content, so you may specify the passed parameters on distinct lines.

 ## Test execution concurrency

 By default tipi will execute the test executables using the same concurrency level as set by the `-j` / compile jobs parameter (which defaults to the number of hardware threads of the system CPU).

-If you want to change this setting independenty you can specify `--test-jobs <N>` with `<N>` the number of concurrently executed binaries.
+If you want to change this setting independently you can specify `--test-jobs <N>` with `<N>` the number of concurrently executed binaries.

 _Example 1:_ linear (one at a time) test execution (while compiling with default concurrency):